Craig-UK/WebDev2Coursework2/README.md

 - [x] Create the edit dinner function
 - [x] Add delete dish function
 - [x] Add error pages
-- [x] Add featured dish function
+- [x] Add Chef Specials function
-- [x] Allow staff to make a dish a "featured dish" when creating a dish or editing a dish
+- [x] Allow staff to make a dish a "Chef Specials" when creating a dish or editing a dish
-- [x] Display featured dish on the home page
+- [x] Display Chef Specials on the home page
 - [x] Allow staff to upload images when creating a dish
-- [ ] Allow staff to update the image of a dish when editing a dish (Current image should appear)
+- [x] Allow staff to update the image of a dish when editing a dish (Current image should appear)
 - [x] Images of the dish should appear on the menus page(dinner or lunch)
-- [ ] Images of the dish should appear on the dish details page
+- [x] Images of the dish should appear on the dish details page
 - [ ] Improve the UI of all pages
 - [x] Deploy Web Application